 Being cost-effective with upfront investment

-Wherever a rig is heading – whatever stage an asset owner is at or their in-house resources –being cost effective is possible and highly desirable.
+Wherever a rig is heading – whatever stage an asset owner is at with rig procurement or their in-house resources –being cost effective is possible and highly desirable.
 To make well-informed decisions, we help asset-owning clients to identify the regulatory gaps and understand what compliance will mean for their business.
 An important factor for this, and when preparing documentation, is focusing on what will really matter to the respective authority, avoiding common mistakes or unnecessary additional work with little added value.
 Our support is shaped by extensive sector expertise.
 Over the past two years, our ModuSpecTM

 team has completed 100+ rig intake projects and, throughout the last decade, supported over 60% of newbuild rigs starting up in Northern Europe.
 In total, we have helped with 15,000 rig intakes, are a leader in well management services and offer in-depth regulatory knowledge, advising regulators globally.

 Paperwork is powerful